nicholashughes/iOS-startup-guide/README.md

     - Call the Swift class and function as if it was an Objective-C class and function

 ![Setup swift bridging](Docs/Images/Swift-bridging/01-Setup-swift-bridging.gif)

+## Other topics

+#### Removing storyboards
+Using storyboards can be nice, as it visually displays how the views are connected, making understanding how the app works fairly easy.
+The downside to this approach is that version conflicts can be hard to merge due to the XML that underlies a storyboard file.
+A good write up on this topic exists [here](https://github.com/futurice/ios-good-practices#project-setup).

+Legacy iOS projects though, may not even have a storyboard file.
+To show how a project can work with just `.xib` view files, we remove the `Main.storyboard` and launch from a view file.
+The commits for this are in a separate branch labeled **remove-storyboards**, found [here](https://bitbucket.org/nicholashughes/ios-startup-guide/branch/remove-storyboards).

+Note that the `Launch.storyboard` file should be kept, and if one does not exist, ie on a legacy project, it should be added in.
+Generally, the `Launch.storyboard` is not going to be heavily modified, even in a team setting.
+This means it is easy to maintain as there really should not be any diff/merge conflicts.
+Not having a `Launch.storyboard` is harder to maintain as a `Launch icon` needs to be created and added to the `Assets`.
+This icon may need to change depending on Apple releasing a new phone size or discontinuing support for a phone size.
+Also, it may not rotate or fill the view well.
+Hence adding an empty `Launch.storyboard` is a better solution.

+1. Create a new view file, ie an .xib file
+2. Create a new view controller file
+3. Edit .xib view file in the Interface Builder
+    - Set the File's Owner to be the view controller class
+    - Connect the view outlet to the File's Owner
+4. In the AppDelegate.m, load and display the view controller
+    - This will override the Main.storyboard, and now it can be deleted
+5. Delete the 'Main storyboard file base name' entry from Info.plist
+6. Delete the Main.storyboard file
+    - As it is no longer needed, and no longer reference, it can be deleted

 ## References
 Here is a list of articles I read that cover these topics.
 I was motivated me to condense them all into one place, hence I wrote this tutorial.